KevinSchildhorn/FoToPresenter/docs/README.md

 ## Documentation Structure

+### Planning

+These documents go over how I planned out this application from the ground up, from research into UX.

+- [Process](Process.md) - How I progressed through the project, covering all the bases.
-- [UX](/UX) - Goes over the UX Research that helped define the project.
+- [UX](UX) - Goes over the UX Research that helped define the project.
 Contains User Stories and Use Cases.
--
+- [Testing](Testing.md) - How testing is handled to cover all use cases and as much code coverage as possible.

 ### Core Documentation
-- [Architecture.md](Architecture.md) - Explains the overall architecture of the application, including the MVVM pattern, data flow, and component relationships.
+- [Architecture](Architecture) - Explains the overall architecture of the application, including the MVVM pattern, data flow, and component relationships.
-- [Navigation.md](Navigation.md) - Details the navigation system using Jetpack Compose Navigation, including available screens and navigation flows.
+- [Navigation](Architecture/Navigation.md) - Details the navigation system using Jetpack Compose Navigation, including available screens and navigation flows.
-- [Libraries.md](Libraries.md) - Lists and describes all major libraries used in the shared module, their versions, and purposes.
+- [Libraries](Architecture/Libraries.md) - Lists and describes all major libraries used in the shared module, their versions, and purposes.

 ### Feature Documentation
 - [ImageLoading.md](ImageLoading.md) - Documents the image loading system, including caching strategies and image processing.